-Based on population projections by the Comptroller of Public Accounts Fall 2019 Texas Economic Forecast, the NSS debt per capita is expected to be \$240 in fiscal year 2020 and is projected to increase to \$247 in fiscal year 2022 (Figure 3.5).
+Based on population projections in the CPA's Fall 2020 Texas Economic Forecast, the NSS debt per capita is expected to be \$241 in fiscal year 2021 and is projected to increase to \$245 in fiscal year 2022 (Figure 3.5).
 Standard & Poor's considers less than \$500 of state debt per capita to be low.

 Although tax-supported debt per capita and debt as a percent of personal income at the state level are low, it is important to note that Texas' local debt burden is higher than other states.
-Among the nation's 10 most populous states, Texas ranks second in population and seventh in total (general obligation and revenue) state debt per capita but second in total local debt per capita with an overall rank of fourth for total state and local debt per capita.
+Among the nation's 10 most populous states, Texas ranks second in population and seventh in total (general obligation and revenue) state debt per capita but third in total local debt per capita with an overall rank of fourth for total state and local debt per capita.
 Approximately 82.4 percent of the state's total debt is local debt.
-(Source: U.S. Census Bureau, State and Local Government Finances by Level of Government and by State: 2017, and July 2019 U.S. Census Bureau, Population Division, the most recent data available.)
+(Source: U.S. Census Bureau, State and Local Government Finances by Level of Government and by State: 2018, and July 2020 U.S. Census Bureau, Population Division, the most recent data available.)
 See Appendix F for a comparison of Texas' debt with that of other states.